vcflib/vcflib/README.md

         -r --region REGION  A region specifier of the form chrN:x-y to bound the merge

 Combines VCF files positionally, combining samples when sites and alleles are identical.
 Any number of VCF files may be combined.
 The INFO field and other columns are taken from one of the files which are combined when records in multiple files match.
+Alleles must
-Alleles must have identical ordering to be combined into one record.
+have identical ordering to be combined into one record.
 If they do not, multiple records will be emitted.

 ### vcfcommonsamples

-    usage: vcfcommonsamples <vcf file> <vcf file> outputs each record in the first file, removing samples not present in the second
+    usage: vcfcommonsamples <vcf file> <vcf file>

+Outputs each record in the first file, removing samples not present in the second.

 ### vcfcountalleles